-c) For each Tier I and Tier II school that the LEA commits to serve, the LEA must describe how the LEA has the capacity to use school improvement funds to provide adequate resources and related support to each Tier I and Tier II school in order to implement, fully and effectively, the required strategies of the school intervention model it has selected.
+e) For each Tier I and Tier II school that the LEA commits to serve, the LEA must describe how the LEA has the capacity to use school improvement funds to provide adequate resources and related support to each Tier I and Tier II school in order to implement, fully and effectively, the required strategies of the school intervention model it has selected.

 The application process for the School Improvement Grant has been one of district, school, and stakeholder involvement.
 The school system is committed to the successful implementation of the school improvement grant, the professional growth of teachers and administrators, and the improved achievement of students.
-Once the grant is approved, timelines, expectations, procedures, and practices will be integrated into the school's comprehensive improvement plan.
+Once the grant is approved, timelines, expectations, procedures and practices will be integrated into the school's comprehensive improvement plan.
 Specific sources for support have been explored at the school and district level.

-The school board members have willingly embraced the opportunity to create a sense of urgency for school and district transformation.
-The board demonstrated their support of this transformation by approving a mandatory memorandum of understanding for all certified staff which outlined specific performance expectations and requested a similar memorandum for themselves.
-The board also committed to being flexible in removing barriers that could hinder the improvement process.
-To stay informed and monitor progress, board members suggested that implementation updates from SIG schools become a standing monthly agenda item.
+The School Board members have willingly embraced the opportunity to create a sense of urgency for school and district transformation.
+The Board demonstrated their support of this transformation by approving a mandatory Memorandum of Understanding for all certified staff which outlined specific performance expectations and requested a similar Memorandum of Understanding for themselves.
+The Board also committed to being flexible in removing barriers that could hinder the improvement process.
+To stay informed and monitor progress, Board members suggested that implementation updates from SIG schools become a standing monthly agenda item.

-The central office will provide a foundation for sustainability, support, and monitoring through the superintendent, Department of Teaching and Learning, and Zone Assistant Superintendents for School Administration.
-Central office administrative staff will sign a memorandum of understanding to ensure clear communication of their commitment of support and willingness to remove surmountable barriers.
-Specific personnel to be involved in this process include subject area coordinators (mathematics, science, English/Language Arts, social studies) and directors of Teaching and Learning (Special Programs, Gifted, and Special Education).
-They will work with the school in multiple ways including developing common assessments, conducting bi-weekly walkthroughs with follow up feedback sessions, providing demonstration lessons, and facilitating professional learning study groups (based on analysis of data and identified needs).
+The central office will provide a foundation for sustainability support and monitoring through the Superintendent, Department of Teaching and Learning, and Assistant Superintendents for School Administration.
+Central office administrative staff will sign a Memorandum of Understanding to ensure clear communication of their commitment of support and their willingness to remove surmountable barriers.
+Specific personnel to be involved in this process include subject-area coordinators (mathematics, science, English/language arts, social studies) and directors (Teaching and Learning, Special Programs, Gifted, and Special Education).
+They will work with the school in multiple ways including developing of common assessments, conducting bi-weekly walk-throughs with follow-up feedback sessions, providing demonstration lessons, and facilitating professional learning study groups (based on analysis of data and identified needs).

-A system level School Improvement Specialist will be hired using SIG funding to manage, monitor, and measure the successful implementation and fidelity of the process.
-This specialist will work with the academic coaches, administration, and teaching staff at all schools in the SIG process.
-This specialist's primary responsibilities will include, but not be limited to, ensuring that the school is meeting all the requirements of the SIG in a timely manner, monitoring the use of available resources (human, time, material, fiscal, technical), coaching/mentoring the school-based academic coaches, providing for and attending trainings that build capacity and ensure sustainability in identified growth areas, and ensuring that a plan is in place to cascade the learning throughout the school.
-Monitoring will take place using weekly classroom walkthroughs, discussions with the principals and academic coach, and a monthly review of academic logs.
+A system-level School Improvement Specialist will be hired utilizing SIG funding to manage, monitor, and measure the successful implementation and fidelity of the process.
+This specialist will work with the school-based academic coaches, administration, and teaching staff at all schools in the SIG process.
+The specialist's primary responsibilities will include, but not be limited to, ensuring that the school is meeting all the requirements of the SIG in a timely manner, monitoring the use of available resources (human, material, fiscal, technical, time), coaching/mentoring school-based academic coaches, providing for and attending trainings that build capacity and ensure sustainability in identified growth areas, and ensuring that a plan is in place to cascade the learning throughout the school.
+Monitoring will take place utilizing weekly classroom walk-throughs, discussions with the principal and academic coach, and a monthly review of academic coach logs.
 This person will report directly to the Deputy Superintendent for Teaching and Learning.